kanakmi/Delta-Diagnose/README.md

 We first attempted to build the model from scratch but failed terribly (due to lack of training data) reaching an accuracy of just about 39%.
 The accuracy was increased to roughly 59 percent when we utilized the ResNet50 model, but it was still below par, and the stored model size was around 300 MB, which could have caused problems when deploying the model on Heroku.
 Finally, we settled on the VGG16 model, which had an initial accuracy of 84 percent (later improved to 97 percent) while still keeping the size in check.

 ## 🏅 Accomplishments that we're proud of
 When we started, we never thought we would be able to achieve an accuracy of 97%.
-We are really proud of that.
+We are really proud of that. <br>
+Secondly our aim was to deploy this project so that anyone in the world can really use it and we are extremly happy for reaching our goal.

 ## 📖 What we learned
+We learned how to make an API and also how to deploy the ML part seperately and the UI seperately to enhance performance of the website.

 ## 🚀 What's next for Delta Diagnose
 We tested the model on